aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

       - Select the bot and [build the bot](https://docs.aws.amazon.com/lexv2/latest/dg/building-bots.html) (Go to Versions -> All languages -> Language: English (US)), click `build`
       - [Deploy the bot](https://docs.aws.amazon.com/lexv2/latest/dg/deploying.html) - create a version of the latest build and create an alias with the latest version of the bot

-   4. An Amazon Bedrock Knowledgebase named `GP-FSI-ClaimsProcessing` will be created by the stack using the file `setup_AmazonBedrock_kb.py` under `claimsprocessing` folder.
+   5. An Amazon Bedrock Knowledgebase named `GP-FSI-ClaimsProcessing` will be created by the stack and Amazon Bedrock knowledgebase sync job will be run by `loadsamples.py`.
 However, below given the instructions to create Amazon Bedrock Knowledgebase manually from AWS console if needed:

       - Navigate to Amazon Bedrock Knowledge base in AWS console
       - Provide a knowledge base name.